 The total funding for this project is £5,800.
-This will enable the creation and installation of the artwork, contributing to a more inclusive and culturally aware healthcare environment in Berkshire.

 The Pioneers of Healthcare Project is a valuable initiative in recognising and celebrating the contributions of migrant healthcare workers.
 We look forward to seeing the finished artwork.

 West Berkshire Community Hospital